How to reset your access token?

 Is there a limit on how many project transfers can be done?

-Yes, each project can be transferred a maximum of 3 times.
-After 3 successful transfers, the project transfer functionality will be disabled for the selected project.
+Yes, each project can be transferred a maximum of three times.
+After three successful transfers, the project transfer functionality will be disabled for the selected project.
 Multiple transfers between two users will count as individual events.

 How does project transfer impact free usage limits?